Mobile Alert Systems: Comparison Testing

 - The new Medical Guardian Active Guardian has a battery life in our tests of over 4 days.

 - The Lively Mobile had problems with its battery life, which the new GreatCall Lively Mobile Plus was designed to address.
 In our tests the GreatCall Lively Mobile Plus had a battery life of over 3 days.
+However this product has been recalled and as of July 2019 is not available.

 It is important that you can clearly hear the responder when they call you back through the wearable after you press the alert button.
 The Philips Lifeline GoSafe stands out in this respect.
 It is very loud and very clear.
 At the opposite extreme, I found the Kelsi (Freeus eResponder) noticeably scratchy and faint and hard to hear.
 In between these extremes, I thought all the other hardware products had quite adequate sound quality.
 In noisy places I needed to put them near my head.
 If I were hard of hearing I would definitely favor the Philips Lifeline product in this regard, although I think the other products are quite acceptable.